asphalt-framework/asphalt/docs/userguide/contexts.rst

 configure mailer services using the ``Mailer`` interface so that components that just need *some* was to send email don't have to care what implementation was chosen in the configuration.

-Resources can be added to a context in two forms: regular resources and resource factories.
+Resources can be added to a context in two forms: static resources and resource factories.
-A regular resource can be any arbitrary object.
+A static resource can be any arbitrary object (except ``None``).
 The same object can be added to the context under several different types, as long as the type/name combination remains unique within the same context.

 A resource factory is a callable that takes a :class:`~asphalt.core.context.Context` as an argument an returns the value of the resource.
-There are at least a couple reasons to use resource factories instead of regular resources:
+There are at least a couple reasons to use resource factories instead of static resources:

   * the resource's lifecycle needs to be bound to the local context (example: database transactions)